Error Handling

 Proposed Solution

-Then there will be a standard Result union with Ok and Err variants.
+3. Result — the standard result union with Ok and Err variants.

 attr Error {